 The construction materials for each house are purchased by Doxa and sent in advance to Tijuana.
 Materials are stored in a secure location close to each worksite and it is the group’s responsibility to get the materials to the worksite each day.
 Materials are produced in a “kit-like” format with an easy construction manual.
 This results in a construction process that is simple, straight-forward, and can be achieved with quality results by volunteers.

 While in Tijuana, volunteer groups stay at an orphanage in the same area that they are building houses.
 This results in a short-term immersion into Tijuana life, a horizon-broadening experience for almost everyone.
 Repeat groups often create ongoing relationships with orphanage people and others in the local community.
 Additionally, each group pays a hospitality fee to the orphanage.
 This earned income goes directly to supporting the orphanage operations year-around.

 The majority of the 800-1000 people that come to build houses each year with Doxa are high school students.
 Doxa’s house building trips have been a platform to help young people make meaningful and lasting contributions in today’s world.
 A simple message that young people do not need to wait or “grow-up” in order to engage in significant work.

 Overall, the house building experience has something for every skillset.
-The work is just hard enough and pushes people just long enough that teamwork organically occurs – planning, logistics, digging, cement mixing, framing, painting, roofing, trim, window/door installation, cooking, driving the dirt roads, communication in Spanish, and cross-cultural relationship formation.
+The work is just hard enough and pushes people just long enough that teamwork organically occurs – planning, logistics, digging, cement mixing, framing, painting, roofing, window/door installation, cooking, driving the dirt roads, communication in Spanish, and cross-cultural relationship formation.
 All skill sets have their time to shine.